Bureau of Indian Affairs, Interior

 Section 2.
 Sales for Cash.
 All liquor sales within the reservation boundaries shall be on a cash only basis and no credit shall be extended to any person, organization or entity, except that this provision does not prevent the payment for purchases with the use of cashiers or personal checks, payroll checks or debit cards or credit cards issued by any financial institution.

 Section 3.
 Sale for Personal Consumption.
 All sales shall be for the personal use and consumption by the purchaser or members of the purchaser's household, including guests, who are over the age of twenty-one.
 Resale of any alcoholic beverage purchased within the exterior boundaries of the reservation is prohibited.
-Any person who is not licensed pursuant to this Ordinance who purchases an alcoholic beverage within the boundaries of the reservation and re-sells it, whether in the original container or not, shall be guilty of a violation of this Ordinance and shall be subjected to exclusion from tribal lands or liability for money damages of up to $500, as determined by the Tribal Gaming Commission after notice and an opportunity to be heard.
+Any person who is not licensed pursuant to this Ordinance who purchases an alcoholic beverage within the boundaries of the Start Printed Page 17895reservation and re-sells it, whether in the original container or not, shall be guilty of a violation of this Ordinance and shall be subjected to exclusion from tribal lands or liability for money damages of up to $500, as determined by the Tribal Gaming Commission after notice and an opportunity to be heard.

 Section 1.
 Procedure.
 In order to control the proliferation of establishments on the reservation that sell or provide liquor by the bottle or by the drink, all persons or entities that desire to sell liquor within the exterior boundaries of the Colusa Indian Reservation must apply to the Tribal Gaming Commission for a license to sell or provide liquor; provided, however, that no license is necessary to provide liquor within a private single-family residence on the reservation for which no money is requested or paid.